Towards Anytime Optical Flow Estimation with Event Cameras: Experimental Results

 \subsection{Implementation Details}

-For the DSEC dataset~\cite{gehrigDSECStereoEvent2021}, we use the Adam optimizer with a batch size of $6$ and a learning rate of $5{\times}1e^{-4}$ to train for $100k$ iterations on the training set we divided, which accounts for $80\%$ of the total dataset.
+For the DSEC dataset~\cite{gehrigDSECStereoEvent2021}, we use Adam optimizer with a batch size of $6$ and a learning rate of $5{\times}1e^{-4}$ to train for $100k$ iterations on the training set we divided, which accounts for $80\%$ of the total dataset.
 Then, we reduce the learning rate by a factor of $10$ and continue training for another $10k$ iterations.
-We applied the same training settings to networks employing different numbers of bins.
 During the model training on the DSEC dataset, two online data augmentation methods, namely random cropping and horizontal flipping, were employed.
 Random cropping was performed with a size of $288{\times}384$, while horizontal flipping was applied with a probability of $50\%$.

 For the MVSEC dataset~\cite{zhuEVFlowNetSelfSupervisedOptical2018}, we employ the Adam optimizer with a batch size of $3$ and a learning rate of $1{\times}1e^{-3}$ to train for $120k$ iterations.
 We utilize random cropping with a size of $256{\times}256$ and horizontal flipping with a probability of $50\%$ during training.
-For MVSEC scenes with $dt{=}1$, we use the setting with $bins{=}3$; for MVSEC with $dt{=}4$, we use the setting with $bins{=}9$.
+For MVSEC scenes with $dt{=}1$, we use the setting with $\#bins{=}3$; for MVSEC with $dt{=}4$, we use the setting with $\#bins{=}9$.